nineclue/sjs-tauri-demo/README.md

 # Tauri + Scala.js
-This is a direct porting of tauri with vanilla javascript demo to scala.js
+This is a port of tauri with vanilla javascript demo to scala.js.
+Most of DOM elements in index.html has been moved to scalatags and commented out. `src/main.js` is not needed to run but included to compare logic.

 ### Run
 1. git clone https://github.com/nineclue/sjs-tauri-demo.git